markguo40/cs152lba/README.md

 ```
 ## Run app

-- Navigate to the `cs152lba` and enter the following into terminal:
+- Navigate into the `cs152lba` directory and enter the following into terminal:

 `python manage.py runserver`